 2.2.2.
 Should HS2 become operational in 2026 the Parish will face major consequences arising from its juxtaposition with a fast commuter link to London.
 This will bring pressure to build more homes, and pressure on house prices, making home ownership even more difficult for local families.
 Consequences will also include the need to accommodate more school places, enlarged GP services and better local connectivity links.
 The Parish also faces unprecedented disruption to normal life should the planned five years of construction works begin in 2017.
-The major road, motorway and bridge building to accommodate the high speed line will result in traffic diversions, delays, dust, noise, fumes and work camps.
+The major road, motorway and bridge building to accommodate the high speed line and proposals for the potential re-siting of the Waste Collection Centre on the A45 will result in traffic diversions, delays, dust, noise, fumes and work camps.
 No part of the Parish will be unaffected.